LaKendrick Jones

-LaKendrick "Ken" Jones (born September 8, 1979) is a former American football lineman who played six seasons in the Arena Football League with the Columbus Destroyers, Los Angeles Avengers and Georgia Force.
+LaKendrick "Ken" Jones (born September 8, 1979) is an American former professional football lineman who played six seasons in the Arena Football League (AFL) with the Columbus Destroyers, Los Angeles Avengers and Georgia Force.
 He played college football at South Carolina State University.
-He was also a member of the San Francisco 49ers of the National Football League.
+He was also a member of the San Francisco 49ers of the National Football League (NFL).

 College career

 Jones played for the South Carolina State Bulldogs from 1998 to 2002.
 He played in all 12 games his senior year in 2002, recording 53 tackles, 10 sacks, two pass breakups and three forced fumbles.

 Professional career

 San Francisco 49ers

-Jones signed with the San Francisco 49ers on May 2, 2003, after going undrafted in the 2003 NFL Draft.
+Jones signed with the San Francisco 49ers on May 2, 2003, after going undrafted in the 2003 NFL draft.
 He was released by the 49ers on July 16, 2003.

 Columbus Destroyers

 Jones was signed by the Columbus Destroyers on November 14, 2003.
 He played for the Destroyers from 2004 to 2007, earning First Team All-Arena honors in 2007.